-Praesidus is a new microbrand that produces accessibly-priced vintage-style military wristwatches.
+Praesidus is a new microbrand that produces affordable vintage-style military-inspired wristwatches.

 At launch, Praesius is bringing back the A-11, a World War II-era government-issued military watch.
 Like Type-20, Dirty Dozen, and Flieger watches, the designation “A-11” actually refers to the general specifications required to create the watches — not a specific make and model.
 The original A-11s were created by Elgin, Waltham, Hamilton, and Bulova for the Allied Forces in the 1940s.